bigbridge-nl/product-import/README.md

 ## Features

 * import of product data (new and updates, based on sku or id)
-* support for simple products, configurable products, grouped products, virtual products and downloadable products
+* support for all product types: simple products, configurable products, grouped products, bundle products, downloadable products, and virtual products
-* automatic category generation (no updates)
+* automatic category generation (no updates of categories)
 * automatic select and multiselect attribute option creation
 * import of images from file or url
 * unique url_key generation